William Y. Gholson

 William Yates Gholson (December 25, 1807 – September 21, 1870) was a Republican politician in the U.S. State of Ohio who was an Ohio Supreme Court judge from 1859 to 1863.

 Early life and education

 William Yates Gholson was born at his father's plantation on Christmas Day in 1807 in Southampton County, Virginia.
 His father was Thomas Gholson, a member of the United States House of Representatives from 1808 to 1816.

-Gholson studied with judge Creed Taylor at his propriety Virginia law school, then moved to Princeton, New Jersey and graduated from Princeton University and its law school in 1825.
+Gholson studied with judge Creed Taylor at his proprietary Virginia law school, then moved to Princeton, New Jersey and graduated from Princeton University and its law school in 1825.

 Gholson married Martha Anne Jane Taylor in Virginia, who had two children and died in 1831.
 He married Elvira Wright in 1839, who also had two children.